 The ancient Greeks believed that our souls were once whole and the Gods divided them into two different halves, and once we found our other halves we would become whole and complete again.
 That is the essence of Soul Twins.

 Finding our Soul Twin often feels like finding a piece of ourselves that was missing.
 Many describe the feeling as ‘returning home’, or developing a greater sense of wholeness in the presence of the other person.
 Soul Twins share complementary, compatible life goals and their spiritual natures are often in sync.
-They also experience immense levels of comfort with each other that cannot be experienced in other relationships, and they compliment each other in many ways through their strengths and weaknesses.
+They also experience immense levels of comfort with each other that cannot be experienced in other relationships, and they complement each other in many ways through their strengths and weaknesses.
 (We explore this idea more in our Twin Flame and Soul Mates book.)

 Interestingly, the Soul Age development of a person plays a significant role in Soul Twin relationships.
 Mature and Old Souls, for example, are more in-tune with finding their mates as they are more capable of experiencing a peaceful, joyous love that is not rooted in infatuation.
 This love can be grounded in unconditional affection that requires significant spiritual development to first overcome the fears and possessive attachments that are involved in most typical relationships.